RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 The JCL provided in your demo causes the COBOL application to read a file, sort the data and produce a report.
 The `.jcl` file, `ZBNKSTMT.jcl`, is in the **Bankdemo** project.
 To submit this job:

-1. In Solution Explorer, select the JCL file in the project, and then drag it across to Server Explorer, and drop it onto the BANKDEMO server.
+1. In Solution Explorer, select the JCL file in the project, drag it across to Server Explorer, and drop it onto the BANKDEMO server.

-    Alternatively, you can right-click the file in Solution Explorer, and select **Submit JCL**.
+    Alternatively, you can right-click the file in Solution Explorer and select **Submit JCL**.

     **Note:** If you have not started the BANKDEMO server yet, since you configured the IDE to start the server automatically, you receive a notification that the server will be started.
-Click **OK** to confirm this.
+Click **OK** to confirm.

 2. Check the **Output** window to see that the job has been submitted and that the job has completed.